andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ## Scaling Inserts and Updates
 With Multiple Databases and `disable_joins: true` covered, what other database scalability tactics are used?

 Rails supports bulk inserts and *upserts* (either an insert or an update), however the helper method for mass-inserting data didn't support what we needed.
-A limitation was that the ON CONFLICT clause couldn't be customized for `insert_all()` ([API Documentation](https://api.rubyonrails.org/v7.0/classes/ActiveRecord/Persistence/ClassMethods.html#method-i-insert_all)).
-For example attempting an INSERT and specifying the DO NOTHING option when unique constraint violations occur.
+A limitation was that the ON CONFLICT clause couldn't be customized for `insert_all()` ([API Documentation](https://api.rubyonrails.org/v7.0/classes/ActiveRecord/Persistence/ClassMethods.html#method-i-insert_all)), which we needed.

+For example attempting an INSERT and specifying the DO NOTHING option for handling unique constraint violations.

-Note that `upsert_all()` does support a `:on_duplicate` option.
+However, `upsert_all()` did get support for an `:on_duplicate` option.

 Aura Frames has custom code for mass insert with direct control over the ON CONFLICT clause.
 Being able to batch inserts like this is a critical part of write scalability, consolidating the overhead of a batch of row insertions (e.g. 1000) into a single commit.